ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-45 JavaScript Super Hacks Every Developer Should Know - <a href="https://medium.com/dev-genius/45-javascript-super-hacks-every-developer-should-know-92aecfb33ee8" target="_blank" rel="noopener noreferrer">link</a></h3>
+33 Concepts Every JavaScript Developer Should Know - <a href="https://medium.com/@codingwinner/33-concepts-every-javascript-developer-should-know-ef225a72ed7f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amit Mishra`**
+✍️ **posted by `Codingwinner`**

-<blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
-Here are super hacks that will make you a…</blockquote>
+<blockquote>I have collected 50+ articles on this subject which I hope will help you learn better.</blockquote>

 <h3>4.
-Mastering JavaScript Promises: Types, Use Cases, and Best Practices - <a href="https://medium.com/@LearnCodingWithDeepali/mastering-javascript-promises-types-use-cases-and-best-practices-e0a3f8d6d042" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using Javascript Promise.allSettled() to apply multiple XSLT transformations - <a href="https://medium.com/@xsltforthemodernweb/using-javascript-promise-allsettled-to-apply-multiple-xslt-transformations-80aef53ab154" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepali Dhanotia`**
+✍️ **posted by `XSLT for the Modern Web`**

-<blockquote>Explore types, use cases, benefits, and best practices for JavaScript Promises</blockquote>
+<blockquote>Javascript Promises provide methods to chain asynchronous which can be helpful for loading multiple XSLT stylesheets.</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>